An Efficient MPC Algorithm For Switched Systems with Minimum Dwell Time Constraints: Numerical Examples

 where $\kappa=0.22$ is the curvature of the needle.
 The first three states are positions of the needle and the last three are the yaw, pitch and roll angle.
 The needle is pushed in the first mode and is turning in the second.
 The control input are the insertion speed $u_1$ and the rotation speed $u_2$.
 The objective of the controller is to drive the needle from $x(0)=(0,0,0,0,0,0)^\top$ to the destination $x_T=(-2,3.5,10,0,0,0)$ while minimizing the energy cost, defined by the function

 where $Q=0.01I_2$ is the scaled identity matrix.
 In addition, the needle must avoid three obstacles defined by spheres centered at $(0,0,5),\,(1,3,7),\,(-2,0,10)$ with radius $2$.
-The control inputs are constrained as $u_1\in [0,5], u_2\in [-\pi/2,\pi/2]$. \rev{The performance evaluation is defined as the summation of the energy consumption and the tracking error defined by
+The control inputs are constrained as $u_1\in [0,5], u_2\in [-\pi/2,\pi/2]$.
+The performance evaluation is defined as the summation of \revv{the objective function} defined by \revv{

-} For this example, we choose the number of grid points to be $N=40$ and the sampling time $\Delta t=0.1$ s. \rev{Table~\ref{tab:ex2_comparison} shows the performance and computational time of the three algorithms for this example with varying MTC lengths.
-The average computation time per sampling instant of the Algorithm~1 is much smaller than the (MPC+CIA)$_1$ and is also smaller with less margin than the (MPC+CIA)$_1$ variant.
-The reason is twofold: i) Algorithm~1 formulates NLP problems with less decision variables and allows tailored move blocking algorithms for solving the NLP \#1.
-The computational time for this step using Algorithm~1 is around 30~ms while that for (MPC+CIA) is around 45~ms; ii) the SUR step (around 0.2~ms) is computationally cheaper than employing MILP (around 30~ms) or the tailored BnB (around 2~ms).
-A second observation is that the performance of Algorithm~1 is poorer than (MPC+CIA), and their performance gap grows when the length of MTC increases.
-This is due to the fact that Algorithm~1 losses the degree of freedom to drive the system towards its objective when MTC is not sufficiently small, while (MPC+CIA) maintains its degree of freedom when solving the NLPs and impose MTC only at the CIA step.
-Both the two methods are faster but have poorer performance than using MPC without MTC.
-Note that the computation speedup for this example is not significant as Example 1 since the NLPs defined by \eqref{ex2:dynamics} and \eqref{ex2:cost} are much harder to solve than the corresponding MILPs due to complex nature of the nonlinear constraints.}
+where $I$ denotes the range of the closed-loop simulation as in the first example.} For this example, we choose the number of grid points $N=40$ and the sampling time $\Delta t=0.1$ s.
+Table~\ref{tab:ex2_comparison} shows the performance and computational time of the three algorithms for this example with varying MTC lengths.
+The average computation time per sampling instant of the Algorithm~\ref{alg:mpc} is much smaller than the (MPC+CIA)$_1$ and is also smaller with less margin than the (MPC+CIA)$_1$ variant.
+The reason is twofold: i) Algorithm~\ref{alg:mpc} formulates NLP problems with less decision variables and allows tailored move blocking algorithms for solving the NLP \#1.
+The computational time for this step using Algorithm~\ref{alg:mpc} is around 30~ms while that for (MPC+CIA) is around 45~ms; ii) the SUR step (around 0.2~ms) is computationally cheaper than employing MILP (around 30~ms) or the tailored BnB solver (around 2~ms).
+A second observation is that the performance of Algorithm~\ref{alg:mpc} is poorer than (MPC+CIA), and their performance gap grows when the length of MTC increases.
+This is due to the fact that Algorithm~\ref{alg:mpc} losses the degree of freedom to drive the system towards its objective when MTC is not sufficiently small, while (MPC+CIA) maintains its degree of freedom when solving the NLPs and impose MTC only at the CIA step.
+Both methods are faster but have poorer performance than using MPC without MTC.
+Note that the computation speedup for this example is not as significant as for Example 1 since the NLPs defined by \eqref{ex2:dynamics} and \eqref{ex2:cost} are much harder to solve than the corresponding MILPs, due to the complex nature of the nonlinear constraints.